susanBuck/notes/07_Version_Control/10_Deploy_to_Jumpstarter.md

 <img src='http://making-the-internet.s3.amazonaws.com/version-control-jumpstarter-project-created@2x.png' class='' style='max-width:958px; width:100%' alt=''>

-At this point, when you visit the URL of your new project you should see a phpinfo report:
+At this point, when you visit the URL of your new project you should see a phpinfo report.
+The reason you're seeing this is because Jumpstarter puts a `index.php` file with a call to `phpinfo()` in every new project by default.
+You'll overwrite it in the next step when you deploy your own code.

 <img src='http://making-the-internet.s3.amazonaws.com/version-control-jumpstarter-project-first-visit@2x.png' class='' style='max-width:834px; width:100%' alt=''>